Spelling and Grammar

 To find out more, have a look at these BBC links to help with words and sentences.

-If you have access to an iPhone 3 and 4, iPod Touch or an iPad, you can also download the following free grammar application: www.ucl.ac.uk/english-usage/apps/ige
+If you have access to an iOS or Android device (smartphone, tablet etc.) you can also download the following free grammar application: www.ucl.ac.uk/english-usage/apps/ige

 When checking your grammar, a useful tip is to re-read your work aloud as you will pick up on grammatical errors more easily.
 Click here for other proofreading tips.